radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 The first bottleneck is common to any TCP/IP based server and not specific to LDAP servers.
 Even if a server could set aside resources (memory and handles) for an arbitrarily large number of connections, what the server can really support (the effective number of concurrent connections) is dictated by the underlying hardware platform, bandwidth and operating system.
 Once this level is reached, no matter how powerful the underlying hardware is (in terms of processing throughput), the server is idle and waiting for the establishment of the connections.
 In this case the only possible optimization at the TCP layer would be by using specific hardware such as TCP offload engines, more bandwidth, better routers and/or scaling out by load balancing.

 The latency of a TCP/IP client connection is another point to consider in the terms of performance.
 The latency of a TCP/IP client connection, compared to the speed of the processor is extremely high.
 As a result, multiple connections and disconnections hamper the apparent throughput of any directory server.
-(An easy way to verify this fact is to run the “search rate” utility (as described in [Chapter 5](05-testing-radiantone-performance.md)) against any LDAP directory with or without keeping the connection open after each search).
+(An easy way to verify this fact is to run the “search rate” utility (as described in [Testing RadiantOne Performance](05-testing-radiantone-performance.md)) against any LDAP directory with or without keeping the connection open after each search).
 With multiple connections/disconnections the search rate of a server drops to a quarter or a third of the normal throughput.
 At the same time the CPU of the server shows a lot of idle cycles.
 Most of the time is spent waiting for the establishment or re-establishment of the client TCP/IP connection.
 Since the RadiantOne service must connect to many distributed sources, it acts as a client to many TCP/IP servers, and so the cumulated latencies could be quite high.
 The solution to this problem consists in pooling the different connections by class of connected servers to reuse existing connections as much as possible.
 It is essentially a form of cache for an already open structure needed for a connection.
 Therefore, support for connection pooling is an important feature for RadiantOne in dynamic access mode (without caching any data at the level of the server).
-For details on connection pooling, please see [Chapter 3](03-tuning-tips-for-specific-types-of-backend-data-sources.md).
+For details on connection pooling, please see [Tuning Tips for Specific Types of Backend Data Sources](03-tuning-tips-for-specific-types-of-backend-data-sources.md).

 #### First Level of Query Parsing